curtislow777/nerds/README.md

 - Feature 3 - Sign up/Sign in page - Users can sign up for an account and log in with our restDB database

-- Feature 4 - Profile comments - Users can comment on their profile (No database/api to store comments yet)
+- Feature 4 - Profile Comments - Users can comment on their profile (No database/api to store comments yet)

-- Feature 5 -
+- Feature 5 - Level Bar In Modules Page - Users can view which level they are in that certain module.

-- Feature 6 - Footer
+- Feature 6 - Footer - Users can view information about the company, have menu bar links, CEO's Contacts and Newletters so that users can have information that they need and also put in their email for emails from the company for special offers.

-- Feature 7 - Module page
+- Feature 7 - Module page - Users can view at the points given for each assignments done and wuizzes done so they can do work quickly to earn the EXP points to get the reward they want.

-- Feature 8 - Profile page
+- Feature 8 - Profile page - Users can see

 - Feature 9 - 3D Badges/Awards to showcase on user's profile page